The 2020 Human Services and Community Development Block Grant (CDBG) Funding Application Period is now CLOSED.

-- A majority (51% or greater) of the beneficiaries receiving assistance from the project or program proposed for funding must be low or moderate income (LMI) persons or households.
+- A majority (51% or greater) of the beneficiaries receiving assistance from the project or program proposed for funding must have been low or moderate income (LMI) persons or households.

-- The persons or households receiving assistance from the project or program are generally presumed to be principally LMI persons or households.
+- The persons or households receiving assistance from the project or program must have been generally presumed to be principally LMI persons or households.
 This presumption covers abused children, battered spouses, elderly persons, severely disabled adults, homeless persons, illiterate adults, persons living with AIDS and migrant farm workers.

 *Note: A low- and moderate- (L/M) income person or household is where the total income of a person or all members of a household is equal to or less than the current Section 8 Housing Choice Voucher Assistance Program low-income limit established by the US Department of Housing and Urban Development (HUD).

 As a general guide that low income limit would be $52,000 for a single person or single person household or $74,250 for a four person household.

 The application period for 2020 grant funding is CLOSED.

 - Audio Information Network for audio information services for blind and print disabled;

 - CASA of Jefferson and Gilpin Counties for court appointed special advocate services;

 - Carin' Clinic for the Arvada Health Project for children;

 - Hands of the Carpenter to assist families in need of vehicle-related services;